Remember, every time you walk into the mall, the grocery store or a big-box retailer, it’s you against them.

 Bottom line: Coupons make it feel like you’re getting a deal even if you aren’t.
 Double-check and make sure the after-coupon price is in fact a bargain.

 If you’re looking for a break on a specific item, check out sites like Coupons.com.
-Again, just be clear-headed about whether the deal on the coupon is really a bargain and it’s something you’ll really use.
+Again, just be clear-headed about whether the deal on the coupon is really a bargain and the product is something you’ll really use.

 2. Rewards programs and loyalty cards

-Rewards programs are how retailers keep you coming back to their store, although you have other options.
+Rewards programs are how retailers keep you coming back to their store even though you have other options.

-Maybe there is a better sale at Kohl’s, but you have a Shop Your Way rewards card so you don’t even bother checking Kohl’s.
-You head straight for Sears instead.
+Maybe there is a better sale at Walgreens, but you have an ExtraCare rewards card from CVS so you don’t even bother checking Walgreens.
+You head straight for CVS instead.

 It works the same if you have a loyalty card for a gas station, grocery store, coffee shop or hotel chain.
 You stop comparison shopping and simply go to the business offering the rewards.
 That’s good for them, but it could be costly for you.